teadetime/pieScanner/index.md

   - Data obviously followed a trend but the readings were slightly different each time (+/- 5 units)

 __Average values for 1 second reading every loop without delays__
-- This tried to smooth our input and it did in a way but we got ridiculously low values (could have been programming error)
+- This tried to smooth our input by averaging a lot of values.
+It did in a way but we got ridiculously low values (could have been programming error)
-- Results showed more stability, but less resolution despite being stable
+- readings were more stabile, but had less resolution despite being more stable
-- We attributed error to reading too quickly (see next experiment)
+- We attributed error(0 was a common average) to reading too quickly (see next experiment)

 __Average values for 1 second reading every loop with a loop time of ~50ms__
 - This gave us average values that were similar to what our one-off readings were